Wenbo-Ge/Web-Develop/README.md

 	cursor: point;
 	cursor: move;

-# slick animation(slider section: from small to large)
+# slick animation(slider section: from small to large) and postion of the section in animation:

 	(small section): .slick-slide, .section_realtime.slick-slide {
   	-ms-transform: scale(.4);